speeduino/wiki.js/boards/Airbear.md

 ### Tuner Studio (Wifi)

-Setting the Connection Type to TunerStudio allows the ECU to be tuned and monitored over wifi
+Setting the Connection Type to TunerStudio allows the ECU to be tuned and monitored over wifi with TunerStudio.

+Set the mode to 'TunerStudio' via the Airbear web interface and then restart the device.
+Within TunerStudio itself, change your Communication Settings to the following:

+**Connection Type:** TCP/IP - Wifi driver
+**Port:** 2000
+**IP Address:** speeduino.local (Or the manual IP address if you prefer)

 ![Airbear TunerStudio wifi settings](/img/boards/airbear/ts-connection-settings.png){.align-center width=500}